Juanduino/MTBeDRIVE/README.md

 The goal is to make a modular controller, which is able to easily swap bulk capacitors.
 Having the MCU (Micro Controller/Drivers/Step_down etc.) on a seperate layer from the powerstage, optimizes and focuses the cooling on the powerstage, being directly attached to a heatsink.

+The 1.3mm x 3mm copper busbar can carry around 75 amp´s and has a resistance of 0.3mOhm, plus the outer layer copper (105um) with a resistance of around 1.5mOhm.
+The outer layer trace, alone, can carry around 25amp´s.

 You can say, the design seek´s a slim and compackt expresion, becource it is specifically designed with a MTB conversion in mind.

 *